Marchusky/Bull-madness/README.md

 ### Reset Game
 - F3

+### Camera Movement
+- Mouse right button

 # Goal of the Game
-The player has to pass through the maximum number of columns in 30sec.
+The player has to pass through the maximum number of columns in 60sec.
 Let's see who keeps the highscore.

 # Game Mechanics
-The car passes through the columns to win points, there's a time limit of 30sec so be carefull and use the turbo to get as many columns as possible.
+The bull passes through the columns to win points, there's a time limit of 60sec so be carefull and use the turbo to get as many columns as possible.